Action Research

 Real solutions

 The acute case inspires the search for form and enables the measurability of success.
-We are finding creative ways of solutions of "good form" to enable a solid value creation cycle.
+Finding creative ways of solutions of "good form" enables a solid value creation cycle.

 Areas of research: